Elmhurst students may earn non-degree certificates in the following areas.

 - A minimum of 16 term hours of study for credit in one’s applied specialty.

 - The candidate must present two full recitals or one full recital plus equivalent major performance(s).
 The committee must approve and attend each performance.
-Successful audition for the certificate constitutes permission to perform these recitals.
+Successful audition for the certificate under requirement two, listed above, constitutes permission to perform these recitals.

 - The candidate must complete two terms of chamber music or accompanying, as approved by the committee.

 The certificate in piano pedagogy has been designed for those who wish to prepare for private piano teaching.
 Candidates may pursue the certificate within the context of a bachelor’s program offered at Elmhurst University or as a separate credential.

 Requirements seek to certify a candidate’s competence as a teacher in both group and private settings, as well as provide a foundation of piano study that assures a sustainable level of performance.
 Individuals interested in pursuing this certificate should make their intention known in writing to the music department chair.

 The certificate in piano pedagogy is awarded to students who have met the following requirements:

 - Completion of the courses and requirements for the minor in music.